benni-ben/lottie-viewer-js/README.md

 The UI is *highly* animated, and is meant to be simple to use(assuming that you know what Lottie is).

 If you have a questions or a feature request, open an issue!
 I will try my best to solve/respond to all of them.

+[Issues](https://github.com/benni-ben/lottie-viewer-js/issues)(incase you can't see the top of the page)